-- Be responsible for the reliability and integrity of the company's accounting policies, financial statements and reporting. - Ensure the effectiveness and coordination of internal and external audits. - Verify the independence of the external auditor. - Authorise the external auditor to provide non-audit services and to approve the corresponding amount. - Monitor the company's internal control and risk management systems. - Review and approve the internal and external audit reports and put in place the required improvements.

-Conduct a critical survey of the financial report and accounts and issue a recommendation to the board of directors concerning their presentation to the annual shareholders meeting.
+- Oversee the accounting process and approve the assumptions made by senior management (particularly those relating to the impact of climate change); - Be responsible for the reliability and integrity of the company's accounting policies, financial statements and reporting. - Ensure the effectiveness and coordination of internal and external audits. - Verify the independence of the external auditor. - Authorise the external auditor to provide non-audit services and to approve the corresponding amount. - Monitor the company's internal control and risk management systems. - Review and approve the internal and external audit reports and put in place the required improvements. - Conduct a critical survey of the financial report and accounts and issue a recommendation to the board of directors concerning their presentation to the annual shareholders meeting.

 The performance of these tasks has led to increasingly professional audit committees whose members have extensive and up to date expertise in accounting, control, and auditing, as well as in-depth knowledge of the company's industry.
-The audit committee members are in principle independent and should have sufficient time to carry out their assignments with due diligence.
+The audit committee members are in principle independent and ethos 59 should have sufficient time to carry out their assignments with due diligence.